Estimate Time7 min

 What is a recession?

 A recession is a prolonged period of negative economic growth in a country.
-It's 1 of 4 phases in the endless economic circle of life, spanning from growth to peak to recession to trough (a.k.a. the bottom of the recession)—and back again.
-While it's frustrating that economic progress doesn't travel in a straight upward line, it is helpful to keep in mind that historically, periods of recession have occurred much less than periods of expansion and growth.
-And the US has recovered from every recession it's encountered in history.
+It's 1 of 4 phases in the endless economic circle of life, spanning from growth to peak to recession to trough (aka the bottom of the recession)—and back again.
+While it's frustrating that economic progress doesn't travel in a straight upward line, it's helpful to keep in mind that historically, periods of recession have occurred much less than periods of expansion and growth.
+And the US has recovered from every recession it's encountered in its history.

 In the US, the National Bureau of Economic Research (NBER)—a nonprofit, nonpartisan economic research organization—decides if we're in a recession by looking at signs of sustained economic decline across many parts of the economy.
 The data points it examines include real income, or individuals' purchasing power after considering inflation; employment levels; how much industrial producers output; how much wholesale retailers sell; and gross domestic product (GDP), or the value of all the goods and services produced during a time period.1

-The NBER usually requires that these data points fall for more than a few months to ensure it's not a short-term fluke, but this isn't always the case: The 2020 Covid-19 recession only lasted 2 months.
+The NBER usually requires that these data points fall for more than a few months to ensure it's not a short-term fluke, but this isn't always the case: The 2020 COVID-19 pandemic recession only lasted 2 months.

 An important note: Recessions are different than bear markets, even though many people think they refer to the same thing.
 Recessions relate to a country's economy, while bear markets only refer to its stock market.
-While stock performance may fall the 20% or more necessary to enter into a bear market during a recession, there are instances when bear markets have not led to recessions.
+While stock performance may fall the 20% or more necessary to enter into a bear market during a recession, bear markets don't always indicate or even lead to recessions.

 What happens during a recession?